-In this workshop, Local Executives will learn the key components of a functioning Local, including strategic planning, meeting best practices, and executive roles and responsibilities.
+In this workshop, Local Executives will learn the key components of a functioning Local, including strategic planning, meeting best-practices, and Executive roles and responsibilities.
 Please ensure you have a UNAnet account and can access your Local’s information on DMS through the "Local Admin" menu item.
 This is a full-day workshop and is provincially funded for Local Executives who have not previously taken it.

 How to Run a Local (HTRL) - Finance

 In this workshop, Local Executives (not just the Treasurer!) will learn about the main tasks in managing Local finances including budgeting, making payments, and reviewing financial statements.
-This hybrid workshop will consist of an in-class portion (via Zoom) and self-directed modules.
 Please ensure you have a UNAnet account and can access your Local’s financial information on DMS through the "Local Admin" menu item.
 This is a full-day workshop and is provincially funded for Local Executives who have not previously taken it.
 For Local Execs who have attended this workshop already but need a refresher at budget time, look for our short budget Q&A sessions in early Fall.

 How to Run a Local (HTRL) - Labour Relations

-In this workshop, Local Executives will develop a deeper understanding of investigation meetings as well as the dispute resolution and Duty to Accommodate processes.
+In this workshop, Local Executives will develop a deeper understanding of investigation meetings and discipline as well as the dispute resolution and Duty to Accommodate processes.
 Please ensure you have access to your collective agreement via the UNA app, UNA website, or in a paper copy.
 This is a full-day workshop and is provincially funded for Local Executives who have not previously taken it.

 Any Local Executive member can register members of their Local into workshops by navigating to Local Admin -> Events in DMS.

 For eligible members attending provincially funded workshops: Provincial funding includes salary replacement and meals.
 Mileage and accommodation will be provided as required for out-of-town participants travelling to in-person workshops.
 Direct billing for hotel rooms for UNA workshops is not available.
 The member will be responsible for paying for their room and will then be reimbursed as per UNA policy.
-For more information on accessing funding (through Union Leave and Expense Claims), click here.
+For more information on accessing funding (through Union Leave and/or Expense Claims), click here.